lefeverd/dbbackup/README.md

 # DBBackup

 A simple and easy CLI to backup and restore databases.
-You can also use it as a Python module or from the Docker image.

-It supports the following database engines:

-- PostgreSQL
-- MySQL

-It is originally meant to be used in a cron, which can launch a Docker container based on this image to backup databases at regular intervals.
+It is originally meant to be used as a Docker image, for instance from crons, in order to launch a Docker container to backup databases at regular intervals.

 You can create multiple crons based on your retention policy, for instance a daily, monthly and yearly cron, each of which will use different values for `DAYS_TO_KEEP` and `BACKUP_SUFFIX`.